h0tk3y/inner-fs/README.md

         Files.createDirectories(dir)
         val file = dir / "1.txt"

-## Unsupported / TODO
+## Unsupported / Further work

 * File system watching with `WatchService`s has not been implemented yet.

-* Path matchers are not supported yet, too.
+* Path matchers are not supported yet.

+* `FileChannel` locks are not supported for the InnerFS file channels.
+This can be implemented by mapping the range locks to (possibly, multiple) underlying blocks locks.

+* File attributes are currently supported in a limited way (only operations with `BasicFileAttributes` and `BasicFileAttributeView` are supported, but not the named attributes).

 * Directory entries are quite big (~301 byte) and are allocated with iteration through the whole directory to find a vacant place.
 This can be optimized.

-* File attributes are currently supported in a limited way (only operations with `BasicFileAttributes` and `BasicFileAttributeView` are supported, but not the named attributes).